yugr/rust-slides/features/cons/arithmetic-checks/analysis.md

 # Background

-This feature is an umbreally for various arithmetic operations checks in Rust:
+This feature is an umbrella for various arithmetic operations checks in Rust:
   - division checks
     * divide-by-zero and division overflow (`INT_MIN / -1`, signed types only)
     * enabled by default and no flag to control this